 GM’s proposal would represent less than 5 percent of new vehicle sales in 2025.
 Furthermore, is much weaker than what states have on the books.
 California electric vehicle sales are already at 6 percent today.
 Current requirements in California and nine other states require about 8 percent ZEV sales by 2025.

 Advancing vehicle electrification is important.
 However a national ZEV program is no replacement for the aggressive vehicle electrification.
 Likening just fuel efficiency and carbon emission standards we have on the books today is not enough.

-That’s because the majority of vehicles that will be sold over the next decade will be gasoline powered, and there are proven, cost-effective technologies available that will reduce gasoline costs for millions of Americans.
+That’s because the majority of vehicles that sold over the next decade will be gasoline powered.
+Moreover there are proven, cost-effective technologies available that will cut gasoline costs for millions of Americans.

-- mean cars and trucks will use an additional 200 billion gallons of gasoline by 2040—that’s as much oil as we’ve imported from the Persian Gulf since the standards were first finalized in 2010;
+- mean cars and trucks will use an extra 200 billion gallons of gasoline by 2040—that’s as much oil as we’ve imported from the Persian Gulf since the standards were first finalized in 2010;

-- reduce employment, economy-wide, by 60,000 in 2025 and 126,000 in 2035;
+- cut employment, economy-wide, by 60,000 in 2025 and 126,000 in 2035;

 - reduce gross domestic product by $8 billion in both 2025 and 2035.